-7 walks to discover in Argyll forest's this winter
+7 walks to discover in Argyll forests this winter

 The woodlands of Argyll & the Isles are fabulous places to explore, with forest trails leading to thundering waterfalls, glorious viewpoints and archaeological features.
-And as the temperature dips, these forests are transformed into winter wonderlands, with autumnal hues making way for stunning frosty landscapes that sparkle in the clear winter light.
+As the temperature dips, these forests are transformed into winter wonderlands, with autumnal hues making way for stunning frosty landscapes that sparkle in the clear winter light.

 Discover Argyll's Forests & Woodlands

-Puck’s Glen
+1. Puck’s Glen

 You’ll find Puck’s Glen just outside Dunoon on the Cowal peninsula.
 It’s a magical woodland world, with towering Douglas firs and tumbling waterfalls, which look particularly dramatic at this time of year.
 There are two trails: one winds through a rocky gorge; the other takes a longer route to great viewpoints over the winter landscape.
 A forest road also connects with Kilmun Arboretum in the south and Loch Eck in the north (these routes are not waymarked and you will need an OS map to follow them).
 All these places are part of the Argyll Forest Park, which has eight more fabulous forests to discover this winter!
-After your walk in Puck’s Glen, head over to Benmore Café to warm up with some hot chocolate.
+After your walk in Puck’s Glen, head to Blairmore Café to warm up with some hot chocolate.

-Ardkinglas Woodland Gardens
+2. Ardkinglas Woodland Gardens

 Ardkinglas Woodland Gardens sits at the head of Loch Fyne in Cairndow surrounded by hills.
 This fabulous woodland garden with its glorious mountainside setting is a great place to walk and explore in winter.
 It’s open all year round, with a huge collection of trees and shrubs including the “mightiest conifer in Europe”, a magnificent Silver Fir.
 Admission is by donation and dogs on leads are welcome.
 The woodland gardens are also home to The Gruffalo Trail.
-There are plenty of options for post-walk refreshments, including Loch Fyne Oyster Bar, Fyne Ales, and Cairndow Inn.
+There are plenty of options by car for post-walk refreshments, including Loch Fyne Oyster Bar, Fyne Ales, and the Cairndow Inn.

-Bute Community Forest
+3. Bute Community Forest

-Located on the north end of Bute, near to the Colintraive-Rhubodach ferry terminal, Bute Community Forest is a great destination for a day trip form Glasgow.
+Located on the north end of Bute, near the Colintraive-Rhubodach ferry terminal, Bute Community Forest is a great destination for a day trip from Glasgow.
 If nature is your thing then you can see a whole variety of plants, animals, insects, fungi and protected bird species or if you're more into your history you can visit archaeological sites or the WWII decoy village bunker.
-You can wander anywhere in the forest and make your own discoveries or follow the waymarked paths to see some of our favourite spots.
+You can wander anywhere in the forest and make your discoveries or follow the waymarked paths to see some of our favourite spots.

-Knapdale
+4. Knapdale

 Barnluasgan in Knapdale Forest is a lovely spot, offering a mix of easy walking trails, a cycling trail, peaceful lochs and wonderful wildlife.
 The highlight has to be the resident beavers.
 As the evenings and nights get colder and the days shorter, there are minimal chances of seeing the beavers out and about, but there are still plenty of feeding signs around the loch edges to be seen.
 You may be lucky enough to spot the beavers building up food caches of branches which they store underwater in winter.
 The Beaver Detective Trail, a two-hour (three-mile) circular walk follows the natural terrain around the Dubh Loch and Loch Collie Bharr.

-Taynish National Nature Reserve
+5. Taynish National Nature Reserve

 Taynish National Nature Reserve is just south of Tayviallach.
 It’s one of the largest remaining oak forests in Britain.
-The woodland, grassland, heath, saltmarsh and shoreline are home to an incredible variety of wildlife – look out for whooper swans and great northern divers during the winter months.
-Right now the wood can almost look ‘frosted’ with the pale grey green of the old man's beard lichen and is dotted with bright red holly berries.
+The woodland, grassland, heath, salt marsh and shoreline are home to an incredible variety of wildlife – look out for whooper swans and great northern divers during the winter months.
+Right now the wood can almost look ‘frosted’ with the pale grey-green of the old man's beard lichen and is dotted with bright red holly berries.
 Explore the woodlands on the Woodland Trail, a mostly level and well-surfaced route.
 If you are feeling more energetic, the Barr Mor Trail is strenuous with some steep climbs, but it gives you a great view from the top.

-Glenan Wood in Cowal
+6. Glenan Wood in Cowal

-Duchess Wood
+7. Duchess Wood

 Set within the greenbelt of Helensburgh, Duchess Wood is a rich and diverse woodland with a variety of different plant and animal species.
 With a network of paths and bridges, this is a lovely place to visit and enjoy a winter woodland stroll.
 Helensburgh is a fabulous town to explore.
 Don’t miss Hill House, Charles Rennie Mackintosh’s finest domestic creation.